KT0129/KT0129/README.md

-- 👋 Hi, I’m @KT0129
+- 👋 Hi, I’m @KT0129.
-- 👀 I’m interested in Music, 3DCG Animation, and Programming
+- 👀 I’m interested in Music, 3DCG Animation, and Programming.
-- 🌱 I’m currently learning Music, 3DCG Animation, and Programming
+- 🌱 I’m currently learning Music, 3DCG Animation, and Programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...